-When conducting a manual right to work check, scanned copies or photos of the original documents are not acceptable anymore.
+When conducting a manual right to work check, scanned copies or photos of the original documents of the worker are not acceptable from 1st September 2021.
 Employers will need to be in possession of the original documents.
 Otherwise, they will be subject to a civil penalty.

 We would therefore advise employers to conduct an online right to work check instead, when possible.
 Employers can do so if the non-British citizen holds one of the below: